What Are the Five Pillars of Reading?

 Understanding phonics allows students to "decode."
 Decoding is the act of sounding out words using phonics and the ability to apply knowledge of letter-sound relationships, and letter patterns so that you can correctly pronounce written words.
 Successful decoding occurs when a student uses phonics concepts to accurately read a word.

 Did you know, that the sound /k/ can be spelled as c, k, ck, or ch?
 That’s phonics!
 Phonics includes concepts such as phonemes, graphemes, short & long vowel sounds, segmenting and blending phonemes, the six syllables types including closed and open syllables, digraphs, trigraphs, 2-sound blends, vowel-consonant-e (VCE), syllabication, and so much more.
-Educators, to learn more about phonics and the alphabetic principle, join us on a complimentary seat for our Science of Reading Virtual Workshop.>>

-Five Pillars of Reading Fluency
+Download our pdf of The Five Pillars of Reading

 What Is Fluency?